The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-11-authentication_authorization/notes.md

 * **Authentication** is the process of verifying the identity of a user or entity
 * **Authorization** is the process of determining what resources or actions a user or entity is allowed to access or perform.

+We are going to be working with [this template repo](https://github.com/The-Marcy-Lab-School/auth-example-bcyrpt-sessions) which will be available for you to use as a starting point for your project.
-Template is available, we aren't expected you to build this from scratch.
-We're not expecting you to fully understand the details of it.
-We are expecting you to understand the high-level picture.
+* You are NOT expected you to build this from scratch.
+* We are NOT expecting you to fully understand the details of it.
+* We are hoping for you to understand the high-level picture so that you can build on top of the template.

 ## Cookies